-Instead of just randomly talking about food here and there, my goal is add structure to it.
+Instead of just randomly talking about food here and there, my goal is to add structure to it.
 So I’ve drafted up a learning plan.
 We have already discussed the taste and texture of food by reviewing the 5 tastes: bitter, sour, sweet, savory (umami) and salty.
-I had food examples, and encouraged the kids to touch and taste (if they want).
+I had food examples and encouraged the kids to touch and taste (if they want).
 We also talked about different ways to describe the texture of food: crisp, soggy, soft, chewy, creamy, crunchy, dense, firm, fluffy, grainy, gritty, smooth and spongy.

 I had the kids make their own plates with food groups on them.
 Nothing fancy, but now they can use these plates at meals.
-During our family style service, if they don’t want an item on their plate they can put it on their plate to learn more about it etc.
+During our family-style service, if they don’t want an item on their plate they can put it on their plate to learn more about it etc.

 My plan moving forward